Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Introduction

-To address these issues, we propose and investigate five quality metrics designed to assess whether a task is performed in a high-quality manner.
-In addition, we propose eight uncertainty metrics to quantify the VLA model's confidence during task execution.
-The underlying intuition is that higher uncertainty corresponds to lower model confidence, which often results in low-quality task execution.
-Furthermore, we envision further applications of these metrics, such as using them for run-time monitoring or falsification-based test generation.
+To address these issues, we adapt and investigate five quality metrics to assess whether a task is performed in a high-quality manner.
+In addition, we adapt eight uncertainty metrics to quantify the confidence of the robot during task execution.
+The underlying intuition is that higher uncertainty corresponds to lower confidence, which often results in low-quality task execution.
+In addition, these metrics are applicable both at design time, serving as an oracle for evaluating robot behavior during development, and at runtime, where they can be used for monitoring, anomaly detection, and early identification of potential failures.
+Furthermore, they can support falsification-based test generation and serve as adequacy criteria for robotic test suites.

 Specifically, the key contributions of this paper can be summarized as follows: